large-scale-gxe-methods/GEM/README.md

 GV                 - The variance of the effected allele.
 N_catE_*           - The number of non-missing samples in each combination of strata for all of the categorical exposures and interaction covariates.
 AF_catE_*          - The allele frequency of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.
-GV_catE_*          -The variance of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.
+GV_catE_*          - The variance of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.

 Beta_Marginal           - The coefficient estimate for the marginal genetic effect (i.e., from a model with no interaction terms).
 SE_Beta_Marginal        - The model-based SE associated with the marginal genetic effect estimate. robust_SE_Beta_Marginal - The robust SE associated with the marginal genetic effect estimate.

-Beta_G             - The coefficient estimate for the genetic main effect (G).
+Beta_G             - The coefficient estimate for the genetic main effect (G) (i.e., from a model with interaction terms).
 Beta_G-*           - The coefficient estimate for the interaction or interaction covariate terms.
 SE_Beta_G          - Model-based SE associated with the the genetic main effect (G).
 SE_Beta_G-*        - Model-based SE associated with any GxE or interaction covariate terms.